funfunido/unbloxyes/dashboard/Plan.md

 I think we sould have a side bar, but more rounded

 Sources being documentaton site for nebula, [Home Page](https://docs.nebulaproxy.io/en) for top bar, and [Docs page](https://docs.nebulaproxy.io/en/docs/NebulaWeb/marketplace)

+also should we consider this [AI](https://github.com/AI-QL/chat-ui/blob/main/index.html)?
+It is dowloadable as a plain html file and works well.